Fayerweather Hall

 • Exterior masonry work continues, finishing North Fayerweather and moving on to Mid.

-• The roof connecting North and Mid Fayerweather is in place.
+• The roof connecting North and Mid Fayerweather is in place and exterior walls are going up on the connector.

 • The final level of the south infill was poured, and the new structures are complete.

-• New sewer work is beginning the week of April 21 along Observatory Road
+• New sewer work is ongoing along Observatory Road

-• Observatory Road will close again starting April 21 and remain closed for the duration of construction.
+• Observatory Road will close April 21 and remain closed for the duration of construction.